Stanton Barrett: Cup Series

 In 1999, Barrett announced his intention to compete part-time in the Winston Cup Series, running for Rookie of the Year honors with PBH Motorsports, with plans to run full-time in 2000.
 During testing for General Motors at Daytona International Speedway, Barrett was the sixth-fastest driver with a speed of 185.624 mph.
 However, he failed to qualify for the Daytona 500.
 Barrett worked out a late-season deal with Donlavey Racing to make eight race attempts in 1999. in 2000, he attempted the Budweiser Shootout qualifier for drivers who ran the fastest in second-round-qualifying in 1999, but crashed on the first lap when Jimmy Spencer collected Rick Mast and Kenny Wallace.
 He joined the Tri-Star Motorsports team for the 2000 Daytona 500.

 In 2004, Barrett returned to Nextel Cup driving the No. 94 Chevrolet for W.W.
-Motorsports where Barrett helped W.W.
-Motorsports prepare and field the car from Stanton Barrett Motorsports shop.
+Motorsports where Barrett helped the team prepare and field the car from Stanton Barrett Motorsports shop.
 He failed to finish a race for the team and parted ways when driving duties were taken by Derrike Cope.
 Later in the year, he helped Means-Jenkins Motorsports to drive the No. 92 for the race at Dover, but failed to qualify.

 In 2005, Barrett began the season helping Front Row Motorsports start out of Stanton Barrett Motorsports shop but later owner of Front Row Motorsports and Stanton Barrett decided to take different paths; he then ran Cup races under his own Stanton Barrett Motorsports team.
 The following year, he ran a partial schedule between SBM and Rick Ware Racing, failing to qualify for a number of races.
 He reunited with Ware for an attempt at the 2007 Daytona 500.
 Barrett attempted a limited schedule of 2008 races with in a partnership with Stanton Barrett Motorsports/SKI Motorsports.

 Barrett was initially scheduled to make his Cup Series return in 2017 with Rick Ware Racing, but did not make a start.
 A year later, he rejoined Ware for the 2018 Bank of America Roval 400 at Charlotte.
 In 2019, he returned to the series for his first superspeedway Cup start in the 2019 GEICO 500 at Talladega.

 In August 2020, Barrett joined Spire Motorsports for the Go Bowling 235 on the Daytona road course.